Garth Brooks in... the Life of Chris Gaines

-Garth Brooks in...the Life of Chris Gaines, also titled Greatest Hits, is an album by American country music artist Garth Brooks, in which Brooks assumes the fictitious persona of Australian rock artist Chris Gaines.
+Garth Brooks in...the Life of Chris Gaines is an album by American country musician Garth Brooks, in which Brooks assumes the fictitious persona of Australian rock and roll artist Chris Gaines.

+The album spawned a hit single and sold over two million copies in the United States, but was considered a commercial disappointment relative to Brooks' earlier success in country music.
+His use of an alternate persona caused widespread confusion among the public and contributed to the album's lackluster reception.

+Background and release

 Originally, this album was intended to be the soundtrack for a movie called The Lamb that would star Brooks as a rock star recalling the different periods of his life.
 This album was purposely released a year in advance from the scheduled film release date to pique interest in Brooks performing rock instead of country.
 The Lamb, however, was never filmed due to financial and management problems.

 The album was released on September 28, 1999.
 It reached No. 2 on the US Billboard 200 chart and also gave Brooks his first and as of only appearance in the top 40 of the US Billboard Hot 100, with "Lost in You", which peaked at No. 5.
 The track "It Don't Matter to the Sun" was later covered in 2005, by Rosie Thomas on her If Songs Could Be Held album, and later as a duet between Don Henley and Stevie Nicks on the Target edition of Henley's 2015 album Cass County.
 The track "Right Now" samples the chorus of The Youngbloods' 1969 hit "Get Together", while the track "Maybe" was previously recorded by Alison Krauss on her 1999 album Forget About It.

 On November 13, 1999, Brooks hosted Saturday Night Live as himself but performed the musical number ("Way of the Girl") as Chris Gaines without acknowledging to the audience that they were the same person.

-The album had disappointing sales compared to Brooks' previous albums, with some citing Brooks' image change of wig and make up, and the album's rock-star concept for this fact.
+The album sales were disappointing compared to Brooks' previous work, with some observers citing Brooks' use of wig and makeup to assume a new appearance for the concept album as a factor in the commercial disappointment for the Gaines project.